 It has been said that fans can be the 12th man on the team.
 Green Bay fans do give the Packers an advantage, especially when they are playing at home.
 Lambeau Field has sold out every game since 1960.
 At home games, the fans cheer so enthusiastically that it can be hard for the opposing team to hear their quarterback calling signals.
 Packer fans also follow their team around the country to away games.
 In addition, there are fans throughout the country who root for the team when they are on the road.
 The Packers truly seem to be America's team.

-Ted Thompson, Mike McCarthy, Aaron Rodgers, and Charles Woodson are some of the most important people responsible for the success Green Bay has had recently, just like Vince Lombardi, Ron Wolf, Bart Starr, Brett Favre, Reggie White, and Mike Holmgren were in the past.
+Ted Thompson, Mike McCarthy, Aaron Rodgers, and Charles Woodson are some of the most important people responsible for the success Green Bay had in the 2010s, just like Vince Lombardi, Ron Wolf, Bart Starr, Brett Favre, Reggie White, and Mike Holmgren were in the past.
 All of these people have demanded excellence and made the Green Bay Packers one of the most successful teams in NFL history.

-What Do You Think on the Green Bay Packers' Success?
+What Do You Think About the Green Bay Packers' Success?

 © 2011 Paul Richard Kuehn